M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 5 active-X
+Version 9.8 Revision 6 active-X

-F2 and F3 restored for editbox (search up and down marked word)
+some fixes in Groups (user object).

 When fist time run the interpreter do this in M2000 console: